george-ajayiola/george-ajayiola/README.md

 Experienced cybersecurity professional and consultant with a strong foundation in securing systems and infrastructure.
 Skilled in implementing DevSecOps practices to enhance security posture and mitigate risks.

 ## Objective

-Passionate about leveraging technology to solve complex cybersecurity challenges and dedicated to continuous learning and innovation in the field.
+Highly motivated cybersecurity professional with a strong passion for leveraging cutting-edge technology to address complex security challenges.
+Dedicated to continuous learning and innovation, I aim to protect organizational assets, enhance security protocols, and contribute to the development of robust, secure systems.
+Seeking to apply my expertise in a dynamic environment where I can drive impactful cybersecurity initiatives and foster a culture of security awareness and resilience.

 ## Skills